elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 :::note

-This automaticity is a potential source of confusion: it can give developers the false impression that they do not need to worry about memory management.
+This type automaticity is a potential source of confusion: it can give developers the false impression that they do not need to worry about memory management.

 :::